elibroftw/blog.elijahlopez.ca/content/posts/python-get-ipv4.md

   - tutorial
   - programming
   - python
+summary: "Get your local area network (LAN) IPv4 address using Python.
+This post provides a function compatible with both Windows and Linux/macOS."
 ---

 The Windows version returns the LAN IPv4 address, even if connected to a VPN.